Spring Boot - Observability

 2. Grafana - A visualization tool, can pull data from multiple sources (Prometheus) and shows them in graphs.

-3. Zipkin — a distributed tracing system.
+3. Zipkin - A distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in service architectures.
-Features include both the collection and lookup of this data.

 Logging